Lorraine: History

 The succession within these houses, in tandem with other historical events, would have later restored Lorraine's status as its own duchy, but a vacuum in leadership occurred.
 Its duke Francois Stephen de Lorraine took the throne of the Holy Roman Empire as Francis I, and his brother Prince Charles Alexander of Lorraine became governor of the Austrian Netherlands.
 For political reasons, he decided to hide those heirs who were not born by his first wife, Archduchess Maria Anna of Austria, who was deceased when he took office.

 The vacuum in leadership, the French Revolution, and the political results and changes issuing from the many nationalistic wars that followed in the next 130 years, ultimately resulted in Lorraine becoming a permanent part of the modern Republic of France.
 Because of wars, it came under control of Germany several times as the border between the nations shifted.
 While Lorrainian separatists do exist in the 21st century, their political power and influence is negligible.
 Lorraine separatism today consists more of preserving its cultural identity rather than seeking genuine political independence.

 With enlightened leadership and at a crossroads between French and German cultures, Lotharingia experienced tremendous economic, artistic, and cultural prosperity during the 12th and 13th centuries under the Hohenstaufen emperors.
 Along with the rest of Europe, this prosperity was terminated in Lorraine in the 14th century by a series of harsh winters, bad harvests, and the Black Death.
 During the Renaissance, a flourishing prosperity returned to Lotharingia until the Thirty Years' War.

 France inherited Lorraine in 1766.
-Due to the region's location, the population has been mixed.
-The north is largely German, speaking Lorraine Franconian and other German dialects.
-Strong centralized nationalism had only begun to replace the feudalist system which had formed the multilingual borders, and insurrection against the French occupation influenced much of the area's early identity.
+The region's location has caused the population to be mixed.
+The north largely spoke German, Lorraine Franconian and other German dialects.
+A strong centralised nationalism had only just begun to replace the feudalist system which had formed the multilingual borders, and an insurrection against the French occupation influenced much of the area's early identity.
 In 1871, the German Empire regained a part of Lorraine (Bezirk Lothringen, corresponding to the current department of Moselle).
 The department formed part of the new German Empire's Imperial Territory of Alsace–Lorraine.
 In the French Third Republic, the revanchist movement developed to recover this territory.